 Julie Wilson Sculptures

-Check out my gallery with my varied range of animal sculptures, from African Wild Dogs to the humble Dormouse.
+My gallery shows the diverse range of animal sculptures that I make, from African Wild Dogs to the humble Dormouse.

 News & Links

-Art in Clay Farnham is a smaller indoor event held in the lead up to Christmas – a good place to pick up a unique hand made gift.
+Art in Clay Windsor is held at the Royal Windsor Racecourse with over 200 exhibitors and is the UK’s premier ceramics show.
+Art in Clay Farnham is an indoor event held in the lead up to Christmas – a good place to pick up a unique hand made gift.
 The Maltings is a beautiful old building in the heart of Farnham, which over the last few years has been tastefully refurbished.
 The work has made the building more accessible but has kept all its character and charm.